jrinard/dictionary_ruby/README.md

 ## Description

-This site demonstrates basic ruby code structure using bdd with objects inside objects
+This site allows the user to make a word list.
+Then add multiple definitions to the word

 ## Setup/Installation Requirements

 * Runs on modern web browsers
 * Edited on Atom Code Editor
-* Run in sinatra with ruby app.rb
+* Run in Sinatra with ruby app.rb

 ## Known Bugs